 - Talking Stick Resort & Casino

 The Talking Stick Casino offers one of the most vibrant casino floors in the state.
-Combine that with an overnight stay at its Four-Diamond hotel and it’s easy to see why so many rate the Talking Stick as the hottest casino experience in Arizona.
+Combine that with an overnight stay at its Four-Diamond hotel and it’s easy to see why so many rates the Talking Stick as the hottest casino experience in Arizona.

 Talking Stick features the largest land-based poker room in the Grand Canyon State, which is home to the Arizona State Poker Championship and its million-dollar prize pool.
 There’s also a bundle of table games, progressive jackpot slots, and even a high-limit room for “VIP” guests. - Harrah’s Ak-Chin Casino